 Sec.
 1. (a) The definitions in this section apply throughout this rule.

-(b) “emission allowance” means the authority to emit one (1) unit of any air pollutant as specified by a federal or state regulatory system.

-(c) “Avoided cost” means the amount of fuel, operation, maintenance, purchased power, labor, capital, taxes, and other cost not incurred by a utility if an alternative supply or demand-side resource is included in the utility’s integrated resource plan.
+(b) “Avoided cost” means the incremental cost to a utility of energy or capacity, or both, not incurred by a utility if an alternative supply-side resource or demand-side resource is included in the utility’s IRP.

-(d) “Candidate resource portfolio” means a long-term resource mix selected through the utility’s portfolio screening process to be further analyzed as necessary to determine the preferred resource portfolio.
+(c) “Candidate resource portfolio” means one of multiple long-term resource portfolios selected for further evaluation through the utility’s portfolio screening process to determine the preferred resource portfolio.

-(e) “Cogeneration facility” means the following:
+(d) “Cogeneration facility” means the following:

 (1) A facility that simultaneously generates electricity and useful thermal energy and meets the energy efficiency standards established for a cogeneration facility by the Federal Energy Regulatory Commission (FERC) under 16 U.S.C.
 824a-3.